A L\'evy flight for electrons in graphene: superdiffusive-to-diffusive transport transition: Introduction

 In this context, Ref. [\onlinecite{PhysRevB.87.155409}] reported the electronic analogue of Mie scattering in a graphene superlattice imbibed in a cylindrical electrostatic potential [\onlinecite{PhysRevLett.102.226803,Gutierrez2016}].
 Mie scattering is an optical phenomenon which takes place when light waves are elastically scattered by spherical or cylindrical objects.
 Furthermore, Ref. [\onlinecite{https://doi.org/10.1002/pssb.201552119}] studied the effects of a regular array of electrostatic quantum dot clusters (EQDC) in otherwise pristine graphene nanoribbons, which induces a local deformation of the on-site potentials.
 Both theoretical predictions were confirmed in Ref. [\onlinecite{Caridad2016}], which presented an experimental demonstration of an electronic analogue of Mie scattering by using a graphene superlattice as a conductor imbibed into a regular EQDC array.
 They were followed by other relevant work on the effect of circular electrostatic potentials in graphene [\onlinecite{sadra,Walls2015,Walls2016,PhysRevB.105.165404,Li2021,Sadrara_2022}].

 The experimental setup of Ref. [\onlinecite{Caridad2016}], inventively, reminds one of a remarkable optical wave transport work: {\it A L\'evy flight for light} [\onlinecite{bart}].
 L\'evy flights are a particular class of non-Gaussian random walks in which a heavy-tailed (power-law) distribution describes the step length during the walk [\onlinecite{zaburdaev2015levy}].
 Those flights are present in different fields of science such as the migration pattern of animals [\onlinecite{10.1371/journal.pcbi.1005774,PhysRevLett.124.080601}], transport in turbulent flows [\onlinecite{PhysRevLett.71.3975}], optical wave transport [\onlinecite{bart,Mercadier2009,PhysRevLett.113.233901,PhysRevA.85.035803,PhysRevResearch.3.023035,Li:19}] and electronic transport [\onlinecite{PhysRevLett.81.1274,PhysRevLett.117.046603,PhysRevLett.123.195302,PhysRevE.99.032118,PhysRevE.106.054127}].
-L\'evy flights lead to superdiffusive transport, which is characterized by a mean-square displacement growing faster than linear with time, i.e., $\langle x^2 \rangle \propto t^\gamma$, where $\gamma > 1$.
-Meanwhile, for $\gamma=1$ we recover the regular diffusive transport regime [\onlinecite{zaburdaev2015levy,PhysRevX.7.021002,https://doi.org/10.48550/arxiv.2106.13892}].
+L\'evy flights lead to superdiffusive transport, which is characterized by a mean-square displacement growing faster than linear with time, i.e., $\langle x^2 \rangle \propto t^{\gamma_D}$, where $\gamma_D > 1$.
+Meanwhile, for $\gamma_D=1$ we recover the regular diffusive transport regime [\onlinecite{zaburdaev2015levy,PhysRevX.7.021002,https://doi.org/10.48550/arxiv.2106.13892}].

-Ref. [\onlinecite{bart}] developed an optical material in which the transport of light is governed by L\'evy statistics.
-This {\it optical L\'evy flight device} was fabricated by suspending titanium dioxide microspheres in sodium silicate, where the diameter of the microspheres followed a heavy-tailed distribution.
-Furthermore, the suspended microspheres are a scattering material with fractal structures, where the larger particles give origin to Mie scattering.
-The authors observed that when the light is transmitted through the optical L\'evy flight device, it shows superdiffusive transport instead of regular diffusive transport.
-Therefore, the average transmission coefficient as a function of the device length $L$ follows [\onlinecite{barthelemy2009anomalous,bart}]
+Ref. [\onlinecite{bart}] developed an optical material in which the transport of light is governed by L\'evy statistics: a L\'evy glass.
+The material was fabricated by suspending titanium dioxide microspheres in sodium silicate, where the diameter of the microspheres followed a heavy-tailed distribution.
+The suspended microspheres are a scattering material with fractal structures, where the larger particles give origin to Mie scattering.
+Furthermore, since the configuration of microspheres is fixed in the Lévy glass, subsequent steps are correlated, in contrast to a standard Lévy walk, where the steps are all uncorrelated [\onlinecite{PhysRevE.85.021138}].
+The authors of Ref. [\onlinecite{bart}] observed that when the light is transmitted through the L\'evy glass, it shows superdiffusive transport instead of regular diffusive transport.
+Therefore, the average transmission coefficient as a function of the device length $L$ follows [\onlinecite{barthelemy2009anomalous,bart,PhysRevE.85.021138}]